 High-level distributed libraries: Dask provides distributed equivalents for popular Python collection libraries such as NumPy arrays, Python lists, and Pandas data frames.
 The Dask equivalents provide API-level compatibility and can be used as drop-in replacement when one needs to work with large datasets.
 Additionally, Dask provides similar compatibility with scikit-learn and integration with other popular model frameworks to enable scalable training and prediction on large models and datasets.

 Domino offers the ability to dynamically provision and orchestrate a Dask cluster directly on the infrastructure backing the Domino instance.
-This allows Domino users to get quick access to Dask without having to rely on their IT team to create and manage a cluster for them.
+This allows Domino users to get quick access to Dask without having to rely on their IT team.

 Domino on-demand Dask clusters are suitable for the following workloads: